 Continuously Improving Data Collection

 The efficient collection of data is not necessarily a premium functionality.
 You can use free tools to collect big data, and some of these platforms are actually quite good at it.
 The true premium occurs when you automate the acceleration of this efficiency, pairing it with a continuously improving organizational process.
 In short, premium BI tools learn your data collection process and become better at taking in what you need to produce your proprietary reports.
+Automating reduces the need for traditional data entry.
+You can also use a free web scraper tool to obtain data.
 Organization-specific data sets can be quickly formatted into reports on very specific and customized KPIs without a need to go through a layer of human scrutiny.
 This philosophy of continuous improvement for customized reporting is more important than you may think.
 Reducing or eliminating human error from business reporting can help your company more quickly and accurately identify sales trends, consumer behaviors or whatever KPI you are looking for.
 Imagine how accurate your reports will be when you can automate the noise data filtering process without the need for traditional data entry.

 Let’s imagine that you have the best human data entry staff on the planet.
 These guys and gals are Six Sigma level — they don’t miss.
 However, all of these superstars have a different idea of how the data they collect should be organized.
 As a result, they generate subtle but important differences in their visualizations that have the ability to be misinterpreted as they move up the decision-making chain.
 Another huge advantage that BI tools have is the ability to standardize the visualization of important information.
 Videos, animations, charts, graphs and infographics are much more engaging than spreadsheets, to be sure.
 Should you expect your data entry staff to be world-class graphic designers as well?
 Or is it more efficient to invest in a program that has already standardized the way that it presents information to you, focusing on an intuitive translation of the information for nonspecialists?